Audit Committee Charter

 • Express opinions constructively and openly, raise issues that relate to the committee’s responsibilities and pursue independent lines of enquiry; and

-• Contribute the time required to consider adequately the papers provided.
+• Contribute the time required to meet their responsibilities.

 Responsibilities and functions

-• Review the appropriateness of the financial statements and provide advice to the Chief Executive Officer on matters including compliance with the PGPA Framework and Accounting standards.
+• Review the appropriateness of the financial statements and provide advice to the CEO on matters including compliance with the PGPA Framework and Accounting standards.

 • Review whether there is a current and comprehensive financial reporting framework and associated procedures for effective internal control (including appropriate management sign-offs), management responses to audit recommendations and adjustments, and compliance with relevant accounting standards, laws or regulations; and